fabritsius/daily-wikipedia-img/README.md

 ### Usage

-TO run this server locally:
+To run this server locally:

 0. Have Go installed (remember about GOPATH, if it matters on your machine);
 1. Clone this repo `git clone daily-wikipedia-img`